SPFxHeroes/J.A.R.B.I.S.-Labs/Lab08/README.md

-# Lab 8: Provisioning assets
+# Lab 8: Provisioning Assets

 Our web part needs to read data from a list to work.